 - Tea 40 mg/cup, Coca-cola/Pepsi Cola-- 35-65

 Nitrates -- found in meat and certain medications for blood pressure and chest pain.
 Examples of foods are bacon, packaged lunch meats, sausage, hot dogs.
 Nitroglycerin, Isordil are examples of medications.
 No controversy (Cleophas et al, 1996)

 Magnesium.
 Supplementation with 500 mg daily is mildly helpful in preventing migraine.
-This is not controversial (Mauskop, 2012; Holland et al, 2012).
+This is not especially controversial (Mauskop, 2012; Holland et al, 2012), but a longer discussion can be found here.
 Generally the most convenient form is the "cal-mag" tablets.
-Other "non-drug" treatments that we are not so sure work include vitamins (co-Q), riboflavin (400 mg), and butterburr (petadolex).
+Note that many medications for stomach acid reduce magnesium absorption, and it may help to stop them if you can.